waqas-liaqat/BankChurn-AI-Predictor/README.md

 ## Challenges and Learnings
 - **Challenge:** Selecting optimal features without overfitting.
   - **Solution:** Iterative feature elimination using tree-based models.
+- **Challenge:** Addressing Data Imbalance in the Dataset.
+    - **Solution:** Various techniques were tested to handle the imbalance, with underfitting yielding the best results.
+This approach effectively mitigated overfitting and other associated issues.
 - **Challenge:** Ensuring app usability for non-technical users.
   - **Solution:** Implemented clear instructions and user-friendly design.
 - **Learning:** The importance of balancing interpretability and accuracy in model selection.